newrelic/newrelic-agent-control/docs/README.md

 #     agent_type: "namespace/agent_type:version"
 #
 agents:
-  newrelic-infra:
+  nr-infra-agent:
+    agent_type: "newrelic/com.newrelic.infrastructure:0.1.0"
+  nr-otel-collector:
-    agent_type: "newrelic/infra-agent:0.1.0"
+    agent_type: "newrelic/io.opentelemetry.collector:0.2.0"
 ```

-- `opamp` defines the required attributes to establish the connection with the backend.
+- `fleet_control` defines the required attributes to establish the connection with the backend.
 - `agents` defines which agents should be running on the target environment.
 A built-in or custom agent type and version definition is expected.

 ### Agent Values File

-An agent supervised by the SA can be customized by defining or overriding those settings in a `values.yaml` (file or ConfigMap) provided when installed on a particular environment.
+An agent supervised by AC can be customized by defining or overriding those settings in a `values.yaml` (file or ConfigMap) provided when installed on a particular environment.

 The following values file shows how to configure the Infra Agent given the Agent Type we defined above: